Portland, Victoria: Climate

 Portland has a cool mediterranean climate that is transitional with the oceanic climate (Köppen climate classification Csb/Cfb).
 Its summers as well as annual mean temperature, are extraordinarily cold for the latitude due to facing the coldest ocean in the world; the rainy winters have moderate lows.

+On 20th December 2019 record high reached 47 degrees Celsius.

 Rainfall and temperature records are found as early as 1857 and 1863 at the old Portland site, having terminated at 1956 for temperature readings but still recording rainfall (being one of the longest-running in Australia).